Service Matters

 - Regularization of Service: Cases where contractual or temporary employees seek permanent status.

-- Discrimination: Complaints of unfair treatment compared to regular employees, particularly in pay and benefits.
+- Discrimination: Complaints of unfair treatment compared to regular employees, particularly based on their job status.

 - Unlawful Termination: Allegations of contracts being prematurely terminated without justification.